What are the fixing requirements of BS 5534?

 Hips and ridges

-All mortar bedded components must be fully mechanically fixed and secured to the roof structure.
-The tensile strength of mortar bedding should not be taken in to account as part of wind uplift calculations.
+All mortar bedded components must be fully mechanically fixed and secured to the roof structure by a minimum of two mechanical fixings.
+The tensile strength of mortar bedding should not be taken into account as part of wind uplift calculations.

 More details are available in NFRC Technical Bulletins and in our guide to BS 5534.

 Q: What are roof tile clips?